Emotional moment Liquorose painfully narrated how Emmanuel cheated on her

 - The shocking part of Liquorose' story is the fact that Emmanuel decided to tell her he can't be committed to her after she caught him with another woman

-Manu people anticipated the gist of what happened with Emmanule and Liquorose in Dubai, but nothing prepared them for the shocking revelation.
+Many people anticipated the gist of what happened with Emmanuel and Liquorose in Dubai, but nothing prepared them for the shocking revelation.

-The dancer disclosed on a recent episode of the reunion show that she caught her man wit another lady and he did not feel remorseful about it.
+The dancer disclosed on a recent episode of the reunion show that she caught her man with another lady and he did not feel remorseful about it.

 I knocked for 15 minutes